jianshu93/DartUniFrac/README.md

 This is the GPU branch of DartUniFrac.

 ## GPU support
 We provide Nvidia GPU support via CUDA (CUDA v0.12.0 or later must be installed and in system library path) on Linux (x86-64 tested).
 It will fall back to CPU if no GPU device is detected.
 Only the Hamming distance computation step benefits from GPU.
+Optimized for Nvidia A100 but also works for RTX
 ```bash
 ### get the binary
 wegt https://github.com/jianshu93/DartUniFrac/releases/download/v0.2.3/dartunifrac-cuda_Linux_x86-64_v0.2.3.zip